Why being on a publisher’s list of freelancers might not be enough to get you editing work

-- Publishers don’t have time to keep their lists fully up to date with freelancers’ evolving specialisms and experience.
+- Publishers may not have time to keep their lists fully up to date with freelancers’ evolving specialisms and experience.
 And, equally, you usually can’t tell if someone did all their qualifications in 1985 and hasn’t updated their skills since.

-- Such lists give no sense of the person – until you see how someone presents herself in her own words (how careful she is, how detail-oriented, how logical), you can’t really judge between her and another candidate.
+- Such lists give no sense of the person – until you see how someone presents themselves in their own words (how careful they are, how detail-oriented, how logical), you can’t really judge between them and another candidate.

 When I hire someone, I want more information about them than a name, a brief list of qualifications and a list of subjects.
+I’m not interested in playing ‘pin the tail on the donkey’.
 So, once I’ve narrowed down my choices, I do more research by looking the candidates up in other sources.

 So, just who are you?